open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 The context's implementation will need to make decisions like what a dot (`.`) represents or which paths allow indexing (`["key"]`) and how many indexes.

 [There are OpenTelemetry-specific contexts provided for each signal here.](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/contexts)
 When using OTTL it is recommended to use these contexts unless you have a specific need.
-Checkout each context to view the paths they support.
+Check out each context to view the paths it supports.

 #### Lists